kaio-99/kaio-99.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 📰 News
+- *2026.05* One paper on brain decoding was accepted by ICML 2026 (`CCF-A`).
-- *2026.03* One paper on cross-subject emotion recognition is accepted by ICME 2026 (`CCF-B`).
+- *2026.03* One paper on cross-subject emotion recognition was accepted by ICME 2026 (`CCF-B`).
-- *2026.01* One paper on sleep stage classification is accepted by IEEE TETCI.
+- *2026.01* One paper on sleep stage classification was accepted by IEEE TETCI.
-- *2025.09* One paper on brain disease diagnosis is accepted by IEEE TIP (`CCF-A, Top journal on image processing`).
+- *2025.09* One paper on brain disease diagnosis was accepted by IEEE TIP (`CCF-A, Top journal on image processing`).
-- *2025.08* One paper on EEG biometrics is accepted by IEEE TIFS (`CCF-A, Top journal on AI security`).
+- *2025.08* One paper on EEG biometrics was accepted by IEEE TIFS (`CCF-A, Top journal on AI security`).
-- *2025.07* One paper on multi-modal emotion distribution learning is accepted by ACM MM 2025 (`CCF-A`).
+- *2025.07* One paper on multi-modal emotion distribution learning was accepted by ACM MM 2025 (`CCF-A`).
-- *2025.03* One paper on cross-subject multi-modal emotion recognition is accepted by IEEE TAFFC (`Top journal on affective computing`).
+- *2025.03* One paper on cross-subject multi-modal emotion recognition was accepted by IEEE TAFFC (`Top journal on affective computing`).
-- *2025.03* One paper on cross-subject multi-modal emotion recognition is accepted by IEEE TCDS.
+- *2025.03* One paper on cross-subject multi-modal emotion recognition was accepted by IEEE TCDS.
 - *2024.11* Won the master's national scholarship.
-- *2023.12* One paper on multi-modal emotion recognition is accepted by IEEE TAFFC (`Top journal on affective computing`).
+- *2023.12* One paper on multi-modal emotion recognition was accepted by IEEE TAFFC (`Top journal on affective computing`).
-- *2023.05* One paper on multi-modal emotion recognition is early accepted by MICCAI 2023 (`CCF-B, ~25%`).
+- *2023.05* One paper on multi-modal emotion recognition was early accepted by MICCAI 2023 (`CCF-B, ~25%`).

 <span class='anchor' id='-lwzl'></span>